What to Know About Gas Cylinder Storage Signage Requirements

 • Hazard Warning Signs: These will be yellow triangles with a black outline and central image, making readers aware of hazards within an area such as flammable materials (for example LPG cylinders).

 Alongside standard designs, custom safety signs can be ordered, laying out instructions with green, red, blue, or yellow backgrounds.
+Signs for protective equipment may also be required.
+These will be blue in colour and can make clear the need for protective glasses, shoes, or gloves.

 What Gas Cylinder Storage Signs Should You Use?